PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "It is not done yet," said the UnderKing, knowing that those words were always true.

-# 38 -- Boltac Turns back.
+# 38 -- Boltac Turns back. -- 1659

 Boltac had stumbled through darkness for what felt like days.
 The stairs he had climbed ended in another darkened level.
 Again, he felt his way towards the lighter darkness.
 He stumbled into walls.
 Once he almost fell into another pit.
 His nerves became numb to the constant strain, even has his hands cramped with the effort of reaching outward as far as his fingers could reach.
 Eventually the ache reached all the way to his shoulders.

 He was on the verge of giving up, when he felt a faint stirring of air.
 It was not the heavy, hopeless stale of the depths.
 It was light and sweet, like a cool drink of water on a hot summer day.
 His lungs drank it in greedily.
 And with his face and nose he followed the movement of that impossible breeze.

 He rounded a corner and then he saw it.
 Light.
 Not the brightness of a new day dawning.
-Not even the faint light of a candle guttering it's last spark in a pool of melted tallow.
+Not even the faint light of a candle guttering its last spark in a pool of melted tallow.
 It was, perhaps, the faintest light which a man can see.
 But in comparison from the darkened places of the earth from which he had traveled it was a beacon to light his way.
 He hurried and fell.
 Got up and fell again.
 Climbed stairs using his hands and feet.
 Then a passage to the left, then more stairs and then, there it was, a chink in the wall.
 A pure beam of sunlight in this darkened place.

 He followed the beam to a crack in the wall.
 It was a hole in an ancient stone door, choked with vines on the other side.
 After a struggle with the stone, he was able to pull it open.
 Grass and vine fell in, and he pushed his way out, through sod, into the sunlight and open air.